bennypowers/bennypowers.dev/decks/devconf-brno-2023/slides/201-what-are-web-components.md

 around **components** - reusable, encapsulated objects with consistent external APIs

-Diagram: a button has a severity, a label, and an action
+![Diagram: a button has a severity, a label, and an action](button-schematic.svg)